plinio-andrade/typescript-template/README.md

 # typescript-template
-A NodeJs template with Typescript and ESLint.
+A NodeJs template with Typescript, Express and ESLint.